Whole-tone scale: Jazz

 Some early instances of the use of the scale in jazz writing can be found in Bix Beiderbecke's "In a Mist" (1928) and Don Redman’s "Chant of the Weed" (1931).
 In 1958, Gil Evans recorded an arrangement that gives striking coloration to the "abrupt whole-tone lines" of Redman's original.
 Wayne Shorter's composition "JuJu" (1965), features heavy use of the whole-tone scale, and John Coltrane's "One Down, One Up" (1965), is built on two augmented chords arranged in the same simple structure as his earlier tune "Impressions".

 However, these are only the most overt examples of the use of this scale in jazz.
 A vast number of jazz tunes, including many standards, use augmented chords and their corresponding scales as well, usually to create tension in turnarounds or as a substitute for a dominant seventh chord.
 For instance a G^{7} augmented 5th dominant chord in which G altered scale tones would work before resolving to C^{7}, a tritone substitution chord such as D♭^{9} or D♭^{7♯11} is often used in which D♭/G whole-tone scale tones will work, the sharpened 11th degree being a G and the flattened 7th being a C♭, the enharmonic equivalent of B, the major third in the G dominant chord.

 Art Tatum and Thelonious Monk are two pianists who used the whole-tone scale extensively and creatively.
 Monk's "Four in One" (1948) and "Trinkle-Tinkle" (1952) are fine examples of this.

 A prominent example of the whole-tone scale that made its way into pop music are bars two and four of the opening of Stevie Wonder's 1972 song "You Are the Sunshine of My Life".

 Non-Western music

-The raga Sahera in Hindustani classical music uses the same intervals as the whole-tone scale.
+In Hindustani classical music, the raga Sahera uses the same intervals as the whole-tone scale.
 Ustad Mehdi Hassan has performed this rāga.
 Gopriya is the corresponding Carnatic rāgam.

-If the name whole tone used in a broader sense to allow intervals somewhat larger or smaller than 200 cents, then equal divisions of the octave into 5 or 7 steps (240 cents or 171 cents each, respectively) may also be referred to as whole-tone scales.
-Both are quite common in non-Western music.
+If the name whole-tone is used in a broader sense to allow intervals smaller or larger than 200 cents, then divisions of the octave into 5 or 7 evenly-spaced pitches (separated by 240 cents or 171 cents, respectively) may also be referred to as whole-tone scales.
+Both are common in non-Western music such as Indonesian gamelan.